matiboux/deploy-zitadel/README.md

 ## Information

-Consider Zitadel locally deployed on `http://zitadel.localhost`.
+Consider Zitadel locally deployed on `http://zitadel-127.0.0.1.sslip.io`.

 After deployment, default user is:
-- Email: `zitadel-admin@zitadel.zitadel.localhost`
+- Email: `zitadel-admin@zitadel.zitadel-127.0.0.1.sslip.io`
 - Password: `Password1!`

 After first login, you will be asked to change the password.